FPEdit: Robust LLM Fingerprinting through Localized Parameter Editing: Introduction

-Driven by the goal of achieving more precise and resilient ownership verification mechanisms, we introduce \textbf{FPEdit}, a novel framework that leverages knowledge editing for LLM fingerprinting. \textbf{Knowledge editing}~\cite{meng2022locating,meng2023memit,fang2025alphaeditnullspaceconstrainedknowledge} refers to the targeted modification of internal representations of the model, specifically by adjusting a sparse subset of weights associated with particular knowledge without affecting the entire model.
+Driven by the goal of achieving more precise and resilient ownership verification mechanisms, we introduce \textbf{FPEdit}, a novel framework that leverages knowledge editing for LLM fingerprinting. \textbf{Knowledge editing}~\citep{meng2022locating,meng2023massediting,ICLR2025_29c8c615} refers to the targeted modification of internal representations of the model, specifically by adjusting a sparse subset of weights associated with particular knowledge without affecting the entire model.
 This localized intervention provides an ideal foundation for fingerprinting, as it enables the precise insertion of fingerprints while minimizing interference with the core functionality of the model.
 In contrast to SFT, which globally updates parameters, risking both fragility and function degradation, FPEdit confines its edits to fingerprint-relevant weights, thereby preserving the overall integrity and performance of the model.
-This architectural specificity ensures that the embedded fingerprints remain robust against perturbations induced by task-specific adaptation.
-By advancing locate-then-edit methodology~\cite{fang2025alphaeditnullspaceconstrainedknowledge} , our method establishes a new fingerprinting paradigm to achieve stealthy, robust, and harmless ownership verification in LLMs.\looseness=-1
+This architectural specificity helps the embedded fingerprints remain robust against perturbations induced by task-specific adaptation.
+By advancing locate-then-edit methodology~\citep{ICLR2025_29c8c615}, our method provides a practical approach to stealthy, robust, and minimally invasive ownership verification in LLMs.